leosantos2003/Intro-to-Deep-Learning/lesson_2/README.md

 * It introducec nonlinearity.
 If we didn't use activation functions (or used a linear function), no matter how many layers the network had, it would behave like a simple linear regression.

 ## Graphic 1:
-* ReLU stands for Rectified Linear Unit.
+* The graphic shows the "ReLU" Activation Function.
+"ReLU" stands for "Rectified Linear Unit".
   * If the input (x) is positive, the output is the input itself.
   * If the input (x) is negative or zero, the output is zero.
 * ReLU is extremely popular because it is simple, fast to compute, and solves important problems in training deep networks, all with an incredibly basic rule.